gaellafond/time-tracker/README.md

 **NOTE:** If you want to avoid problems, do NOT use **Internet Explorer** or **Edge**.
 This advice is also valid for any other website on the Internet.

+## Update

+To update the app, delete the download `time-tracker.html` file and redownload it (see link in the installation section above).
+Deleting the `time-tracker.html` won't erase your data.
+The data is saved in the browser, not in the `HTML` file.

+## Risky operations

+If you are nervous about losing your time data while doing a risky operation, such as deleting a project, backup your data before attempting it.
+If you are unsatisfied with the result, you can restore your backup.
+Note that you can also restore your backup in an incognito browser window and safely try the operation in incognito before trying it on your real Time Tracker.

 ## Development

 The project is split in multiple files.